WPI-LNL/lnldb/README.md

 ## Notes

 - All server-specific keys, directories, etc. haven't and won't be included.
-That's what local_settings.py is for.

-- Currently, the initial fixtures are a little lacking.
-If you get an error saying a certain object is not found, create it in the admin.
+The app checks for a file at `lnldb/local_settings.py`, where those and any platform-specific options can be included.